-Because this is a project-based course, there are no exams, though the final exam slot may be used for team presentations.
+Because this is a project-based course, there are no exams.
 Your compiler code serves as evidence of understanding class concepts.
 Additionally, since the focus is on modern compilers, I'm intentionally not planning to cover certain topics in-depth, namely: